Is spinal decompression therapy right for you?

 Although some people may get temporary relief from pain medications or steroid injections, without treatment that addresses the root cause of the problem, the pain will often get worse over time.

-As a Garland Chiropractor, Dr. Mixon has the training and skills to properly diagnose your condition.
+As a chiropractor in Garland TX, Dr. Mixon has the training and skills to properly diagnose your condition.
 If he finds your pain is the result of a herniated disc, (also called a bulging disc, or a ruptured disc), he may recommend spinal decompression therapy.

 This safe, natural treatment is gentle, non-invasive and affordable.
 The entire therapy takes twenty minutes or less and is done right within our chiropractic office.